AgnitumuS/ubjs/tutorials/security.md

 ## Introduction

 UnityBase is platform for building complex enterprise application.
 So security is one of most important part of platform.
 UnityBase security mechanism includes:

 *   Users, Groups, And Security Roles (UBA model)
 *   different types of authentication and authorization - modified DIGEST, Kerberos, via public/private key, using LDAP
 *   encrypted communication - either HTTPS or more secure internal mechanism
-*   audit - all operation is logged to audit tables (both old and new values are logged)
+*   audit trail - all operations are logged into audit tables (both old and new values are logged)
-*   simple row level audit - ability to memorize creator, modifier and owner of each entity row
+*   simple row level audit - memorize creator, modifier and owner for each entity row
-*   safe delete - ability to mark entity row as deleted without psychically delete it from database (or other store)
+*   safe delete - mark entity row as deleted without psychically delete it from database (or other store)
-*   data history - ability to track history of entity row modification and show row content on specified date
+*   data history - track history of entity row modification and show row content on specified date
-*   entity-level security (ELS) - ability to restrict access to entity methods
+*   entity-level security (ELS) - restrict access to entity methods based on user roles
-*   row-level security (RLS) - ability to restrict access to entity data based on row attribute values
+*   row-level security (RLS) - restrict access to entity rows based on row attributes values + user roles
-*   access control list (ACL) - ability to restrict access to entity data based on security principal assigned for each entity row
+*   access control list (ACL) - restrict access to entity rows based on security principal assigned for each entity row
-*   attribute-level security (ALS) - ability to restrict access to entity attribute values based on different criteria
+*   attribute-level security (ALS) - restrict access to entity attribute values based on different criteria
-*   record signing - ability to sign entity attributes using electronic signature
+*   record signing - sign entity attributes using electronic signature
-*   PDF signing - ability to sign PDF documents, including visual signatures
+*   PDF signing - sign PDF documents, including visual signatures
-*   advanced logging mechanism - almost everything server do can be logged without performance lost
+*   advanced logging mechanism - almost everything what server does can be logged into files without losing performance

 ## Users, Groups, And Security Roles

 A user is an entity that can be authenticated.
-A user can be a person or a software entity, such as other information systems.
+A user can be a person or a software entity, such as other information system.
 Each user is given a unique name.
 For efficient security management, we recommends adding users to groups.
 A group is a collection of users who usually have something in common, such as working in the same department in a company or perform a similar tasks, such as "document registration".

 **Groups, users, and user to role assignments are usually created by the supervisor** - person in organization, who monitors and regulates employees and their access rights.